Four Roses: History

-The brand's master distiller during 1995–2015 was Jim Rutledge, who had started working for Seagram in 1966.
+The brand's master distiller from 1995 to 2015 was Jim Rutledge, who had started working for Seagram in 1966.
 The previous master distiller was Ova Haney.
 Since Rutledge's retirement in 2015, the master distiller has been Brent Elliott, who had worked with Rutledge for the preceding 10 years.
 Elliot is originally from Owensboro, Kentucky, and has a degree in chemistry from the University of Kentucky.

-In April 2019, the Four Roses distillery completed a $55 million expansion project that coincided with the official launch of Small Batch Select – the first permanent addition to the distillery's bourbon lineup in 12 years.
+In April 2019, the Four Roses distillery completed a $55 million expansion project that coincided with the launch of Small Batch Select – the first permanent addition to the distillery's bourbon lineup in 12 years.
 The distillery's expansion project began in 2015 and resulted in the ability to double production capacity.

 The expansion project invested $34 million into the Four Roses distillery in Lawrenceburg, and $21 million at the Warehouse & Bottling facility in Cox's Creek.
 At the distillery, Four Roses added two new buildings and equipment, including a new column and doubler still and more fermenters.

 With the duplicate column and doubler still, production capacity is scheduled to increase from 4 million to 8 million proof gallons, enough to fill more than 130,000 barrels per year (6.89 e6USgal).
 The Louisville-based architecture firm Joseph & Joseph designed the original distillery in 1910, and modeled the new buildings after the existing Spanish mission-style structures.